mickfuzz/phd4/chapters/2022-4-3-Results-Missions.md

 - Literature Review -
   - what exists for game making community
 - Methodology - journal, evolution of design, video analysis,
+- Chapter Findings -
+ - emergence of focusing of Design Patterns
-- Chapter Findings - focusing Design Patterns
+ - focusing on Design Patterns
+ - use of design patterns for navigation
 - Discussion -

 <!-- This chapter builds towards a Matrix that could be included in a concluding chapter.